 Skip to page content

-This page gives you information about having a Total Laparoscopic Hysterectomy (TLH).
-It also answers some of the commonly asked questions.
+Hysterectomy can be carried out abdominally, vaginally, laparoscopically or in a combination of these routes.
+This page gives you information about having a laparoscopic (keyhole) route of surgery called Total Laparoscopic Hysterectomy (TLH) and answers some of the commonly asked questions.

 What is a TLH?

-This surgery may be combined with other procedures, such as repair of a prolapse or removal of pelvic lymph nodes, if it is being performed to treat a cancer.
+TLH may be combined with other procedures, such as repair of a vaginal prolapse or removal of pelvic lymph nodes if surgery is being performed to treat a cancer.
+These additional procedures will have been discussed in detail with you by the surgeon during decision making process.

-Hysterectomy can be carried out vaginally, abdominally, laparoscopically or in a combination of these.
-TLH may reduce your recovery period (including hospital stay), reduce the pain and discomfort you experience after the surgery but can have a higher risk of complications, particularly urinary tract injury.
+As compared to open or abdominal route surgery, TLH may reduce your recovery period (including hospital stay).
+It may also reduce the pain and discomfort you experience after the surgery but can have a higher risk of complications, particularly urinary tract injury which may need further investigations and treatment as necessary.

 Why am I having a TLH?